Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Data generation, collection, and evaluation

 \subsection{DNS and experiments}

-We deploy SHRED to four different data sets, two sets of data from direct numerical simulations and two from experimental data which which utilizes a combination of PIV and profilometry to capture both the surface displacement and the subsurface dynamics.
-The data has been thoroughly documented elsewhere and only a brief outline is repeated here.
-Details on the simulation parameters, numerical schemes, and grid resolution criteria based on grid independence studies can be found in \cite{guoGenerationMaintenanceWaves2009,guoInteractionDeformableFree2010} and \cite{xuanConservativeSchemeSimulation2019,xuan2022}, with specifics related to the data set in use given in \cite{aarnes2025}.
+We deploy SHRED to four different datasets, two sets of data from direct numerical simulations and two from experimental data which utilize a combination of PIV and profilometry to capture both the surface displacement and the subsurface dynamics.
+The data have been thoroughly documented elsewhere and only a brief outline is repeated here.
+Details on the simulation parameters, numerical schemes, and grid resolution criteria based on grid independence studies can be found in \cite{guoGenerationMaintenanceWaves2009,guo2010} and \cite{xuan2019,xuan2022}, with specifics related to the dataset in use given in \cite{aarnes2025}.
 Details of the data capture method in the experiment and the experimental setup can be found in \cite{ali2025forthcomming} and \cite{babiker2025}, respectively.